BP Asset Sales

 For buyer OAO Rosneft Oil Company (Moscow)

-Corporate: Daniel Braverman, Russell Pollack, and associates Gabriele Antonazzo and Marie-Hélène Farrelly.
+Cleary Gottlieb Steen & Hamilton: Corporate: Daniel Braverman, Russell Pollack, and associates Gabriele Antonazzo and Marie-Hélène Farrelly.
 Antitrust: Antoine Winckler.
 Russian law: Murat Akuyev and associates Yulia Savitskaya and Mikhail Suvorov.
 (Braverman, Antonazzo, and Farrelly are in London; Pollack is in Paris; Winckler is in Brussels; Akuyev, Savitskaya, and Suvorov are in Moscow.)
+Cleary advised the company on its 2006 IPO and numerous matters since then.

 For buyer Plains Exploration & Production Company (Houston)